MrBlenny/dynamo-s3-document-client/README.md

 [![CircleCI](https://circleci.com/gh/MrBlenny/dynamo-s3-document-client.svg?style=svg)](https://circleci.com/gh/MrBlenny/dynamo-s3-document-client)

-This is just like `AWS.DynamoDB.DocumentClient` from the `aws-sdk` but saves oversize files to AWS.
+This is almost identical to `AWS.DynamoDB.DocumentClient` from the `aws-sdk` but saves oversize files to AWS.
+There are a few minor differences which are documented below.

 DynamoDB will saves files up to 400kB, any files larger than this will be saved in S3.

 ## Install
 `npm i dynamo-s3-document-client` or `yarn add dynamo-s3-document-client`

-## Method Support
+## Method Support / Differences

 This lib wraps the basic `AWS.DynamoDB.DocumentClient` methods by adding calls to `S3` as needed.